Isdera

-Isdera AG or Ingenieurbüro für Styling, Design und Racing (English: Engineering Company for Styling, Design and Racing) is a privately run German specialty automaker and design service provider based in Saarwellingen, with a design studio in Munich and a design subsidiary in Shanghai, China.
+Isdera or Ingenieurbüro für Styling, Design und Racing (English: Engineering Company for Styling, Design and Racing) was an exclusive small-series car builder and automotive service provider.
 The company was founded and formerly based in Leonberg, Germany.
-Each high-performance sports car is hand-built by a small team of craftsmen, and the only way to purchase a brand new Isdera was to call the CEO directly.
-Each vehicle is custom built for its original buyer, and a waiting period of twelve months is to be expected.
+Each high-performance sports car was hand-built by a small team of craftsmen.
+Each vehicle was custom built for its original buyer.